-She obtained an Institute of Bankers' Diploma in 1983 and holds degrees from the University of the Witwatersrand (Bachelor of Commerce and a Bachelor of Commerce Honours in Economics) and the University of London (SOAS) (Master of Science in Economics).
+She holds degrees from the University of the Witwatersrand (Bachelor of Commerce and a Bachelor of Commerce Honours in Economics) and from the University of London ('SOAS') - Master of Science in Economics.
 She also holds honorary doctorates from the University of Stellenbosch and Free State University.
+She obtained an Institute of Bankers' Diploma in 1983.